QuantGov/documentation/docs/corpus.markdown

 ## Submitting a New Official Corpus

 Complete corpora may be considered to be added as official QuantGov copora.
 If accepted, a new branch will be created to which a pull request can be made.
 Additions to the official corpora are at the sole discretion of the QuantGov team.
-Please email info@quantgov.org with any questions regarding adding a corpus to the official QuantGov copora.
+Please email info@quantgov.org with any questions about adding a corpus to the official QuantGov copora.